-Last week I was liaising with someone that is in the midst of the beautiful process of purchasing their first Buy-To-Let property.
-Whilst discussing his acquisition, I was asked, what would be my ONE golden tip for a new landlord.
+Last week I was liaising with someone that is about to start their beautiful journey of purchasing their first Buy-To-Let property.
+Whilst discussing his acquisition, I was asked, what would be my ONE golden tip for a new landlord?

 Good question, although kinda’ impractical.

-I did something that I’ve never done before; I summoned the minds of industry experts (that I’m familiar with) and asked them to contribute.
-To contribute their ONE golden tip, allowing for a much more informative and useful blog post (hopefully).
+So, of course, I summoned the minds of industry experts and asked them to contribute their ONE golden tip, so when combined together it would make for a much more practical set of tips (that was the hope, anyways).

-So without further ado, here’s my ONE golden tip congealed along aside the experts (you may recognise some of them or at least their associated company/website):
+So without further ado, here’s my ONE golden tip along aside the experts:

 From: Guild of Residential Landlords